SamsonFHNW/HabitTrackerRP-Habit-Tracker-Reference-Project/HabitTrackerRP fin/README.md

 - Demonstrate **file processing** and **data persistence** using CSV
 - Develop a user-friendly **console interaction** flow
 - Produce clean, well-structured, and maintainable code
 - Prepare students for more advanced projects in later modules

----

-# 2. 🧩 Problem Analysis

-### Problem

-People often struggle to keep track of daily or weekly habits (e.g., drinking water, exercising, reading).
-Without a proper system, habits are quickly forgotten, making it difficult to stay consistent and motivated.

-### Scenario

-HabitTrackerRP provides a simple and lightweight solution that allows users to track their habits using a console-based application.

-The system stores each habit with:

-- an **ID**
-- a **description**
-- a **frequency** (`daily` or `weekly`)
-- an automatically assigned **created date**
-- a **status** (`pending` or `done`)
-- an automatically assigned **completed date** (last time it was done)
-- a **completion history** listing all dates when the habit was completed

-Additionally, the application automatically resets the status based on time:

-- For **daily habits**:
-  - If the last completed date is **today**, status remains `done`.
-  - Otherwise, status becomes `pending`.

-- For **weekly habits**:
-  - If the last completed date is in the **current calendar week**, status remains `done`.
-  - Otherwise, status becomes `pending`.

-This allows users to see both their current tasks (pending/done for the current period) and their completion history over time.

----

-# 3. 👤 User Stories

-- *As a user, I want to add new habits so I can keep track of what I want to achieve.*
-- *As a user, I want habits to automatically start with a pending status so I do not need to manage states manually.*
-- *As a user, I want to mark habits as done so I can see what I already completed.*
-- *As a user, I want the program to automatically record when a habit was created and last completed.*
-- *As a user, I want to see a history of all dates when I completed a habit.*
-- *As a user, I want to filter habits by status or frequency to quickly see what is pending or done.*
-- *As a user, I want my habits to be saved between sessions so I don’t lose progress.*

----

-# 4. 🧪 Use Cases

-### Add Habit
+HabitTrackerRP allows users to manage daily or weekly habits by adding them, marking them as completed, filtering them, and removing them.
+All habits are saved in a CSV file so their progress is persistent across sessions.

+⸻

+2. 📝 Analysis

+Problem

+People often struggle to keep track of personal habits such as reading, exercising, or drinking enough water.
+Without a simple system, habits are easily forgotten, making it difficult to stay consistent and motivated.

+Scenario

+## HabitTrackerRP supports users by providing a small console-based tool where they can:
+	•	add new habits
+	•	track which habits are done or pending
+	•	automatically reset habits based on time (daily or weekly)
+	•	store their data persistently

+## The application updates habit status automatically:
+	•	Daily habits reset each day
+	•	Weekly habits reset each calendar week (ISO week number)

+This helps users stay aware of what they need to complete for the current day or week.

+## User Stories
+	•	As a user, I want to add habits with meaningful descriptions.
+	•	As a user, I want habits to be marked as pending when created.
+	•	As a user, I want to mark habits as done so I can track my progress.
+	•	As a user, I want the system to automatically update habit status based on the date.
+	•	As a user, I want to view all my habits in an easy-to-read table.
+	•	As a user, I want to filter habits by status or frequency.
+	•	As a user, I want my habit data saved between program runs.

+⸻

+3. ✅ Project Requirements:

+Interactive App (Console Input):

+## The application interacts with the user through a console menu.
+HabitTrackerRP
+1) Add habit
+2) Mark habit as done
+3) Delete habit
+4) View all habits
+5) Filter habits
+6) Exit
+""")
+choice = input("Select 1-6: ").strip()

+Use Cases:

+## Add Habit
 User enters a description and selects whether the habit is daily or weekly.
 System automatically sets: